svespie/offensive-security-notes/Playbooks/Information-Gathering/Passive/Internet-Registry/whois.md

 - DNSSEC status

 *NOTE: the whois client can also perform a reverse lookup on an IP address, potentially yielding information from that direction.*

-Another website that may be interesting is [https://domain.glass](https://domain.glass).